Skip to primary navigation Skip to content Skip to footer

 Image-23

-Ecological good and services
+Ecological goods and services

 Coral reefs provide numerous ecological goods and services that are required for an ecosystem to function properly.
 Coral reefs serve as important spawning and nursery sites and create habitats for a variety of different coral reef organisms.
 They regulate the concentration of calcium in the world’s oceans and their mucus may help support the pelagic food web.
 In addition, coral reefs serve as corridors through which organisms can migrate between different ecosystems such as mangrove lagoons and seagrass beds.
 This migration allows for the transfer of energy between different ecosystems (Moberg and Folke 1999).